Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 - To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle.

-Who should not get VZIG?
+Who may not be able to get VZIG?

 You can still have VZIG if you have a mild illness such as a cold or fever.

-What vaccines protect against chickenpox and shingles?
+What vaccines protect against varicella and shingles?

-Vaccines that protect against chickenpox:
+Vaccines that protect against varicella:

 -